vladdez/rainfall/level3/walkthrough.md

 Method:
 - do stack leakage
 - find in leakage the position of the buffer (find repetition and compare with hex ASCII table)
-- find the global variable (password)????
+- find the address global variable and its correct condition
 - find the padding
-- overwrite buffer with address of global variable and you will see 804988c on the 4th position
+- overwrite buffer and you will see 804988c on the 4th position
+- overwrite buffer with padding and put address of global variable instead of return address
-- and pass 64 as its value
+- and write 64 to the global variable

 Info:
 - positon of buffer in stack - 4

-- 0x804988c - address of global variable
+- 0804988c - address of global variable
 - 8c980408 - same in little-endian
 - same in hex - \x8c\x98\x04\x08
 - the password - 0x40 or 64